himaenshuu/Crop_weed_detection-app/README.md

 - Modify `index.html` 🎨 to customize the UI.

 ## 📜 License
 This project is open-source 🔓.
-Modify & use it as needed
+Modify & use it as needed.